slusarz/dovecot-documentation/source/admin_manual/mailbox_formats.rst

 Dovecot also supports keeping mails and index files on NFS.
 Everything described in this page applies to NFS as well, but see :ref:`nfs` for additional NFS-specific problems and optimizations.

+Dovecot CE only supports mailbox access on a single server: a user can only be accessed by a single Dovecot server at a time.

 Memory Mapping
 ^^^^^^^^^^^^^^